vocdoni/docs/src/architecture/protocol/json-api.md

 `payload.signature` = `ECDSA.SIGN` ( `keccak256` ( `stringify` ( `payload.request` ) ) )

-The verificator will verify the signature, extract the ECDSA public key from the signature, convert it to Ethereum like address and finally compare it with the list of allowed addresses.
+The verifier will verify the signature, extract the ECDSA public key from the signature, convert it to Ethereum like address and finally compare it with the list of allowed addresses.

 **Important**: To avoid signature mismatches, the stringified data of the `request` has to be computed always the JSON fields **sorted alphabetically**.